Request a Consultation

 When a client tells me that a Children’s Aid Society would like to speak to him or her regarding a referral that we know has come from his or her spouse, the first advice I give my clients is to cooperate with the Society.

-The Society must still consider investigating every referral, but keep in mind they are conscious of being used by separating spouses who are in a custody dispute.
+A Society must still consider investigating every referral, but keep in mind they are very conscious of being used by separating spouses who are in a custody dispute.
+That’s why they often stay out of custody disputes altogether, unless forced, either by circumstances or by a Court, to get involved.

-The Society is essentially trying to gauge the risk level with a particular child.
+A Children’s Aid Society is essentially trying to gauge the risk level of physical and/or emotional harm with a particular child.
 So, not cooperating with the Society will make it more difficult for the Society to assess risk and ultimately close their file.
 In fact, a parent who is not cooperating can be perceived as a risk factor in and of itself, and can be part of the puzzle in determining whether a child needs protection.
+Faced with non-cooperation by one or both parents, a Society will almost always draw an adverse inference against the parent or parents.
+They think a non-cooperative parent may be hiding something, which may increase their level of involvement or sometimes the intrusiveness of Orders they are seeking from a Court.

-You may want to consider retaining a lawyer to guide you through your family law matter and to advise you on dealings with the police and a children’s aid society.
-Thank you.
+You may want to consider retaining a lawyer to guide you through your family law matter and to advise you on dealings with the police and a Children’s Aid Society.